Environments

 Terraform Workspaces

-- Booking Provisioning — a workspace triggered automatically when a booking starts, with optional buffer time before start
+- Booking Provisioning — one or more workspaces triggered automatically when a booking starts, with optional buffer time before start; see Booking Provisioning for how attachment, approval-gating, and teardown work

 CMDB Import

-If ServiceNow integration is configured, you can import an existing CMDB Configuration Item when creating the environment, pre-populating fields from ServiceNow.
+If ServiceNow integration is configured, you can import CMDB data when creating the environment:

 Custom Fields